Karl Wilhelm Heinrich von Kleist: Military career

 Because he would not inherit his father's entailed estate, Kleist chose the military profession.
-He resigned on March 6, 1856 as an ensign in the 10th Hussars Regiment of the Prussian army, where he was appointed on 5 February 1857 Second Lieutenant.
+He resigned on 6 March 1856 as an ensign in the 10th Hussars Regiment of the Prussian army, where he was appointed on 5 February 1857 Second Lieutenant.
 Kleist spent a very long time as a lieutenant with multiple dislocations to other units.
-He was made on December 15, 1863 the adjutant of the 8th Cavalry Brigade, 1866 adjutant of the 7th Division (German Empire) and there promoted on July 20, 1866 to first lieutenant.
+On 15 December 1863 he was made the adjutant of the 8th Cavalry Brigade, 1866 adjutant of the 7th Division (German Empire) and there promoted on 20 July 1866 to first lieutenant.
 Again adjutant, this time in the 11th Cavalry Brigade, he was finally supernumerary leaving in his post as a captain.
-On December 14, 1868, he came back to his unit and was squadron leader.
-Finally, he was on October 24, 1871 General Staff officer in the 13th Division, after he had previously been seconded for several months to the Great General Staff.
-Since September 10, 1872, he was a Major.
+On 14 December 1868 he came back to his unit and was squadron leader.
+Finally, on 24 October 1871 he was General Staff officer in the 13th Division, after he had previously been seconded for several months to the Great General Staff.
+From 10 September 1872 he was a Major.
 After further uses in various positions on the General Staff, he returned in 1878 back to the military service and became final after a period of temporary assignment Commander of the Dragoon Regiment No. 19 and lieutenant colonel.
 In 1883 he was promoted to colonel and appointed commander of the 25th (Grand Ducal Hessian) Cavalry Brigade and 1888 Major General.
 Finally, the emperor appointed him on 18 October 1891 the commander of the 10th Division in Poznań and to Lieutenant General.
 In 1898 he was called into question.